ChaseSobey/apartment_manager/RB189/rb189_project_assessment/README.md

 PostgreSQL v13.7
 Sinatra v1.4.7

+Webrick is the preferred server used during the design of this project

 This program was designed, tested, and run in an AWS Cloud9 environment through a Google Chrome web browser

 ---- USING THIS APPLICATION PROPERLY ----